 What is Scientific Data?

-Scientific Data is defined by the NIH as data commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
+Data commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.

-- Scientific data does not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects such as laboratory specimens.
+- It does not include lab notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects such as laboratory specimens.

 A Data Plan

-Any research that will generate scientific data (see sidebar) requires a plan for Data Management and Sharing (DMS) to be included when submitting a new or competing proposal/renewal application for NIH research funding.
+Any research that generates scientific data requires a plan for Data Management and Sharing (DMS) to be included when submitting a new or competing proposal/renewal application for NIH funding.
 This includes projects funded for most R-series, U-series, K-series career development awards, SBIR/STTR, and P-series research centers.

 Many NIH institutes and centers have additional specific data sharing requirements, including stipulations for the use of NIH-supported data repositories.
 Read the policies here.

-Watch the NIH webinar to learn more about data management and sharing.
+Watch these NIH webinars to learn more about data management and sharing.

 Need More Information?

-Contact Katherine Kight for information about developing a DMS plan, NIH requirements, or the application and award processes.
+For information about developing a DMS plan, NIH requirements, or the application and award processes, contact:

 Katherine E. Kight, PhD